Below are some of the most common questions about floggers. This list will be updated as more questions arise.

-A. Some people like to engage in what is called Florentine flogging.
+A. Some people like to engage in what is called Florentine flogging or double handed flogging.
 This is a style of flogging in which a person holds a flogger in each hand and uses them both in pattern that creates a flurry of hits on their target.
 The simplest version of Florentine flogging is a figure 8, but there are fancier styles out there.
 Having a matched pair of floggers is ideal for this.

 Q. What is the difference between flogger tails that are square, rounded or angled at the ends?

-A. Honestly, in most floggers I have never seen or felt a difference in square, rounded or angled tails.
+A. Honestly, in most floggers, I have never seen or felt a difference in square, rounded or angled tails.
 Some people say that rounded tails are indicative of a higher quality flogger, but that’s not really true.
 Anyone with a pair of shears and a few minutes can round the tails on a flogger.
 As someone receiving a flogging I can’t detect any difference in sensation between the three.
 The only exception is with floggers that have very thick stiff tails.
-In that case the rounded tails don’t have edges so they’re a little nicer, while the angled and square tails have a bit more bite.
+In that case, the rounded tails don’t have edges so they’re a little nicer, while the angled and square tails have a bit more bite.

 Q. What should I look for in selecting a flogger?
 What are some red flags?

 A. It is all about the leather and the balance.
 Pick the flogger up.
 See if you can find its balance point.
-If it tips continuously toward the tails and you can’t get it rest on one finger at any point in the handle, it’s probably not balanced well.
+If it tips continuously toward the tails and you can’t get it to rest on one finger at any point in the handle, it’s probably not balanced well.

 Does the leather in the handle seem thin and feel like plastic?
 How about the leather of the tails?
-Is is soft and luxurious or does it feel like the leather in your jacket?
+Is it soft and luxurious or does it feel like the leather in your jacket?
 The best floggers do NOT use the same leather that clothing is made out of.
 While different leathers have different characteristics, the leather should feel more substantial than what is used in clothing.
-Does the seller make the product or are they a re seller?
+Does the seller make the product or are they a reseller?
 Ask if the floggers are handmade by a specific person.
 Do they offer a warranty?

 How does the flogger feel in your hand?
 Does it feel good, or kind of awkward?
-Avoid letting sales people talk you into things for the cool factor and not the practical factor.
-For instance, don’t spend $400 bucks on a “double handed flogger” just because it has a big handle and long tails and makes a great penis extension.
+Avoid letting salespeople talk you into things for the cool factor and not the practical factor.
+For instance, don’t spend $400 bucks on a “double-handed flogger” just because it has a big handle and long tails and makes a great penis extension.
 Think about where you will be playing.
 Is there space for this flogger?
 What does your play partner like?